OAuth-Apis/apis/README.md

     cd apis-example-client-app
     mvn jetty:run

 Now start your browser and go to <a href="http://localhost:8084/test" target="_blank">http://localhost:8084/test</a>.
 In three steps you can see what the client app has to do to make a REST call to example Resource Server.
-You can also very easily test this against any Resource Server (or for that case an Authorization Server running on a different environment then localhost) by changing the values in the client.apis.properties file.
+You can also very easily test this against any Resource Server (or for that case an Authorization Server running not running on local host) by changing the values in the client.apis.properties file.

 ### Resource Servers and Client apps GUI registration